 The scientists suggested that, while “all hypotheses remain open”, it is highly unlikely that the virus emerged as a leak from a laboratory.
 Instead, they said, Sars-Cov-2 most likely jumped from bats to humans via an as-yet-unknown intermediary host.

-While most experts expected inconclusive findings – establishing the origins of diseases usually takes years, if not decades – the lack of a “smoking gun” has only heightened geopolitical squabbles and already intense scrutiny around the probe.
+While most experts expected inconclusive findings, the lack of a “smoking gun” has only heightened geopolitical squabbles.

-Meanwhile the United States has implied it will independently verify initial conclusions, and the UK has expressed concern that the international scientists were not given full access to required data.
+Meanwhile the UK has expressed concern that the international scientists were not given full access to required data.